- £10million property to be refinanced

-As the owner of a global aircraft leasing company, the client in question had vast assets in London, Europe and Singapore.
-As well as this he owns a highly valued car and passenger ferry but, due to the economic climate, this asset that his business owned had been depreciating by around £6million a year for the last couple of years.
+As the owner of a multi-national corporation, the client in question had vast assets in London, Europe and Singapore.
+As well as this he owns a highly valued shipping business but, due to the economic climate, this asset that his business owned had been depreciating by around £6million a year for the last couple of years.
 This meant that his accounts had dipped into the red.

-A contact of mine at a private bank put me in touch with this client.
+The client was referred to me by a private bank.
 They had found that they were unable to help him and his circumstances.
 Despite this, I referred him to Enness’ London office where I was confident he would receive a solution.

-The client has a family home in Berkshire valued at £10million and an exceptional London Property worth £60million.
+The client has a family home in Berkshire valued at £10million and an exceptional, high-value London Property.

 What were they looking for?

-He was looking to refinance his country home in Berkshire to raise capital to finish the refurbishment of the family’s London home.
-He was looking for a loan of around £6.5million.
+The client wanted to refinance his country home in Berkshire to raise capital to finish the refurbishment of the family’s London home.
+He needed to raise around 65% LTV.